Baystation12/Baystation12-Lore/Planets and Systems/Skrell/Harr'qac.md

 The system contains five planets:

 * **Quok-rau** - A small planet close to Harr'kelm.
 Not inhabited, as it is too hot.
   *Distance from Harr'kelm: 0.8 AU*
   *Orbital period: 0.63 year*
 * **Harr'qac** - The only currently inhabited planet, as well as the only one located in the habitable zone.
   *Distance from Harr'kelm: 1.59 AU*
   *Orbital period: 1.79 year*
 * **Harr'lex** - An uninhabited cold terrestrial planet orbiting further than Harr'qac.
 There is currently a mission being prepared to set up bases here.
   *Distance from Harr'kelm: 4.5 AU*
   *Orbital period: 8.47 years*
-* **** - A gas giant.
+* **Xip-li** - A gas giant.
 Not inhabited.
 The possibilities of setting up mining stations are being discussed.
   *Distance from Harr'kelm: 8 AU*
   *Orbital period: 20.07 years*
-* **** - A gas giant cold enough to have liquid H2.
+* **Riq'ma** - A gas giant cold enough to have liquid H2.
 Not inhabited.
   *Distance from Harr'kelm: 41 AU*
   *Orbital period: 232.96 years*

 *Note: Orbital periods are relative to Earth years.*